nnamon/nightsoferised/guests/session1/session1.md

 Another useful tool is the expert info (Analyze > Expert Info).
 You can get a quick sense of what is happening in this pane.
 ![tcp stream][expertinfo]

+### babyCap
 Alright.
-Let's get back to this packet capture and try to analysis what is is happening?
+Let's look at the same packet capture (babyCap.pcapng) and try to analysis what is is happening.
+From the expert info, we saw a bunch of https request and finally some request to port 23.
+Let's look at what is happening on port 23 (right click > Find Frame).

+Noticed this is actually a capture of a telnet session.
+Let's follow the stream.
+![tcp stream][babyCap]

+From here, we can observe the entire telnet session.
+Notice some of the letter are repeated
+- ccoossmmoo
+- eexxiitt

+Can anyone guess why?

 ### babyPortScan
 Let's open one of the packet capture, located in guests/session1/babyPortScan/babyPortScan.pcapng.